wtahir/image-processing/README.rst

 Usage
 -----

-Run requirements.txt to install all the dependencies
+Run requirements.txt to install all the dependencies.
 ```
 $ pip install requirements.txt
 ```
-Run main python script and provide all the arguments
+Run main python script and provide all the arguments.
 ```
 $ python image_blend.py
 ```